Genivia/RE-flex/doc/index.md

 Methods and iterators                                          {#regex-methods}
 ---------------------

-The RE/flex abstract matcher provides four operations for matching with an instance of a regex engine:
+The RE/flex abstract matcher, that every other RE/flex matcher inherits, provides four operations for matching with an instance of a regex engine:

   Method      | Result
   ----------- | ---------------------------------------------------------------